SHOPPINGCLAW

 Common questions

-Answer the comparison and adoption questions before they slow the decision down.
+Resolve the adoption questions before they slow the decision down.

 Can agents just crawl the web instead?